francklays/francklays/README.md

 - 👋 Hi, I’m @francklays
-- 👀 I’m interested in data eng
+- 👀 I’m interested in data
-- 🌦 I’m currently learning Awk, Apache Airflow
+- 🌦 I’m currently learning baking
-- 🤓 I’m looking to collaborate on ELT projects
+- 🤓 I’m looking to collaborate on SQL projects
 - 💬 How to reach me ...

 <!---